-There were no incidents in the City's water distribution system that significantly compromised water quality in 2021.
+2022 was a typical year for planned and reactive maintenance (e.g. repairing breaks) however there were no incidents in the City's water distribution system that significantly compromised water quality.
 The City of North Vancouver's Engineering Department's Emergency Plan includes identification of critical elements in the water system infrastructure as well as key water quality topics.